-The Bank has a Credit Risk Management Policy and Collateral Management Policy in place which lays down guidelines, processes and measures for counterparty risk management.
-The counterparty limits are monitored and internal triggers are put in place to guard against breach in limits.
-Bank takes eligible financial collateral (e.g., cash or securities) on an account-by-account basis to reduce the credit exposure to counterparty while calculating the capital requirements.
+The Bank has a Credit Risk Management Policy and Collateral Management Policy in place which stipulates the eligible credit risk mitigants and management thereof.
+The Bank has adopted the comprehensive approach, which allows fuller offset of collateral against exposures, by effectively reducing the exposure amount by the value ascribed to the collateral.
+Under this approach, the Bank takes eligible financial collateral (e.g., cash or securities) on an account-by-account basis to reduce the credit exposure to counterparty while calculating the capital requirements.
+The Bank also has a well-defined NPA management policy for establishing credit reserves.